ovh/docs/pages/platform/kubernetes-k8s/vrack-k8s-custom-gateway/guide.en-ie.md

 ## Create a Kubernetes cluster with private gateway

-Now the network is ready, create a OVHcloud Managed Kubernetes cluster, specifying the use of the gateway defined on each subnet.
+Now the network is ready.
+Create an OVHcloud Managed Kubernetes cluster, specifying the use of the gateway defined on each subnet.

 > Note: until the end of this tutorial, we are only using the `GRA9` region, but you can repeat the exact same steps to create a cluster on the `GRA11` region.